 Delta Dental of Colorado is appreciative of the brokers who help their clients find the right benefits plans that meet the needs of their employees and support their bottom line and often recommend a plan with Delta Dental.
 This year brought a lot of change in the way we do business with all of our customers and stakeholders, including our brokers.
 But the need to keep business going and continue to meet the requirements of the industry remained the same.
 Coffee meetings turned to Zoom meetings, and in-person learning events went virtual.
 Delta Dental of Colorado partnered with Kaiser Permanente and Kaplan to provide a free online continuing education series.
 Nearly 150 brokers attended the courses, which focused on ethics and financial strategies for clients, and provided continuing education credits.

-Delta Dental of Colorado committed $1.5 million to front-line organizations addressing community needs like community health clinics, food banks, shelters, and those serving the most vulnerable, including the Colorado COVID Relief Fund, Colorado Coalition for the Homeless, Denver Rescue Mission, Food Bank of the Rockies, Metro Caring, and Family & Intercultural Resource Center.
+In addition to the work of the Delta Dental of Colorado Foundation, Delta Dental of Colorado donated more than $1 million to nonprofits across the front range throughout 2020.
+Much of our philanthropy was focused on front-line organizations addressing community needs like community health clinics, food banks, shelters, and those serving the most vulnerable, including the Colorado COVID Relief Fund, Colorado Coalition for the Homeless, Denver Rescue Mission, Food Bank of the Rockies, Metro Caring, and Family & Intercultural Resource Center.

 This year, despite the turmoil that COVID-19 threw many businesses and partnerships into, we found ways to connect with our community.
 During this difficult time, it was more important than ever to continue to show partners and communities why smiles matter.
 There were many opportunities and innovative ways to support smiles throughout the year.
 Our foundation and our corporate social responsibility program coordinated loans, volunteers, and financial donations, but those weren't the only ways we showed up for our community.